Course: Calligraphy workshop

 Appropriate for: all level practitioners are welcome

 Venue: Collegio San Giuseppe, our campus located in the heart of the city

 Time: The workshop will start at 9.300pm on June 18th and ends at 5:30pm on June 24th.
 Daily activities will start at 9:30am and finish at 4:30pm.
 All materials Included in the workshop’s cost.

 Tutor: artist/calligrapher Massimo Polello, visit his site http://www.lacalligrafia.com

 Course structure: 2+3 days with Massimo and the Typographic Archive of Turin.

-Many academics concur in sustaining that this writing style was simply the result of Leonardo’s being mostly left-handed and, as result, he was using the other brain hemisphere in which resulting movement are exactly mirroring those of right handed writers.
+Many academics concur in sustaining that this writing style was simply the result of Leonardo’s being mostly left-handed and, as result, he was using the other brain hemisphere in which resulting movement is exactly mirroring those of right-handed writers.

-Any mean and writing instrument will be experimented in order to try and achieve our purpose.
+Any mean and writing instrument will experiment in order to try and achieve our purpose.